 Spencer Swalm is the state Representative for House District 37 in the City of Centennial.

-Rep. Swalm was elected to the House in 2006 and serves on both the House Economic and Business Development Committee and the House Finance Committee.
+Rep. Swalm was elected to the House in 2006 and serves on both the House Finance Committee and the House Health, Insurance, & Environment Committee.

 A longtime champion for affordable health insurance, Rep. Swalm was recognized by the Colorado chapter of the National Federation of Independent Business (NFIB) for his tireless work in providing affordable insurance to small businesses in Colorado.